lafkon/fontain/README.md

 ## HOWTO

+Get a list of all font sources (may be used as selection in README)
 `find . -name "*.sfdir" -type d | rev | cut -d "/" -f 1 | rev | sed 's/.sfdir//g'`